wdi-sf-july/notes/Git/git.md

 Remote repositories are versions of your project that are hosted on the Internet or network somewhere.
 You can have several of them, each of which generally is either read-only or read/write for you.
 Collaborating with others involves managing these remote repositories and pushing and pulling data to and from them when you need to share work.
 Plus: remote repositories functions as backups, they cannot get lost, like your laptop.
 It is like saving 'in the cloud'.

-Enter github - a place to host remote repositories.
+Enter Github - a place to host remote repositories.

-Got to github.com and explore.
+Go to github.com and explore.
 Some interesting repositories:

 - https://github.com/ruby - ruby source code
 - https://github.com/facebook - facebook on github